Azure Active Directory User Provisioning with SCIM

 Requirements

-• A user account in Azure AD with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).
+• A user account in Microsoft Entra ID with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).

 • A user account in OpsLevel with an Admin role.